[Toy Review] Lovense Osci 3

 Promescent review: Rabbit vibrator (left) and bullet vibrator on a grey blanket

-The Promescent Rabbit Vibrator looked promising to me straight away, and I’m saying that as someone who is very picky about rabbit vibrators and doesn’t get much out of most of them.
+The Promescent Rabbit Vibrator looked promising to me as soon as I unboxed it for this review, and I’m saying that as someone who is very picky about rabbit vibrators and doesn’t get much out of most of them.
 The flexible, curved clitoral stimulator, in particular, caught my eye.

 This toy measures 8″ in total length, 4″ in insertable length.
 Its slim shaft is 1.2″ in diameter at the widest point.
 It is made of 100% body-safe silicone in a lovely, rich shade of blue/purple (fun fact: a very similar colour to my hair!)
 The material, it has to be said, is absolutely lovely.
 It’s ultra-soft and feels gorgeous to the touch.